chrisfield/redux-formkit/packages/redux-formkit/README.md

 ### updateFieldAction
 `updateFieldAction(formName, fieldName, value)` returns an action object ready to dispatch to Redux.
 Dispatching this will update one field leaving the others unchanged.

-### NamedValidationStatus
-This is simply a named container used to position error messages.
-It can be used to render field error messages separately from the field and also for form wide error messages as thrown by the onSubmit function.